Rosdayle/L.i.me-Slimes/README.md

 In short going by the quote **"Less is more"**

+Mind the mess, everything is still WIP
+If you want to see my journey and more info of the L,i,m,e check this out https://discord.com/channels/817184208525983775/823930029070876736/939874280802484266

+For any enquires or need for help @Loler920a-Frank on the SlimVR discord server

 # How does it work?
 A typical tracker would have a single D1 mini that can support up to 2 IMU's.
 Well put simply we just added a second D1 Mini board to and thats it done, really thats it